Anassatti/Anassatti/README.md

 - 🌱 I’m passionate about building test automation frameworks(Web, Mobile, Webservices) by using different programming languages such as Java, Python, C#.
 - 🌱 I’m passionate about Data Science & Data analytics.
 - 📫 How to reach me (anasssatti@yahoo.com)
-- Note: In some of the project I did not share a full code to protect my effort and right.
+- Note: In some of the projects I did not share a full code to protect my effort and right.

 <!---
 Anassatti/Anassatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.